 We’re living at a time of uncertainty when both work life and personal life are buffeted by political and social anxiety.
-Our employees, colleagues, board members feel it; our nonprofit clients, patients, students, visitors feel it; so do family and friends.
-The uncertainties we face around government and philanthropic funding, and government and community relationships, make this a challenging environment for providing services.
-And the ideological cleavages between individuals and between groups can be crippling to important relationships, as individuals and groups are pitted against one another.
+Plan A’s nonprofit clients feel it; your employees, colleagues, board members, visitors, patients, and students feel it; so too do family and friends.
+The uncertainties we face around the forthcoming election, around government and the institutions we value, and around public support (contracts and grants) can make for a challenging environment for providing services and fulfilling mission.
+The ideological cleavages between individuals and between groups can be crippling to important relationships, as historic allies – individuals and groups – find themselves in opposition.

 How to lead in a time of uncertainty?
-Plan A Advisors Plan A Advisors is joined by Dr. Steve Axelrod who provided significant content and direction – not just for board chairs and chief executives, but for everyone holding a position of responsibility in the nonprofit sector.
+This series, written by Plan A Advisors and Dr. Steve Axelrod, is not just for board chairs and chief executives, but for everyone holding a position of responsibility in the nonprofit sector.

 Be Aware